WE ARE COMMITTED TO SAFEGUARDING YOUR PRIVACY

 SECTION IV: RETAINING & DELETING PERSONAL DATA

-- 33.2 as an exception to art.29.1, transaction data will be kept up to a maximum of thirteen months to allow for resolution of potential disputes and payment queries.
+- 35.2 as an exception to art.35.1, transaction data will be kept up to a maximum of thirteen months to allow for resolution of potential disputes and payment queries and personal data processed for marketing purposes shall be kept for a maximum of 1 year following termination of our relations.

-34. Paynetics will take appropriate security measures against unauthorized access to, or unauthorized alteration, disclosure or destruction of, the data, and against all other unlawful forms of processing.
+36. Paynetics will take appropriate security measures against unauthorised access to, or unauthorised alteration, disclosure or destruction of, the data, and against all other unlawful forms of processing.

 SECTION V: SECURITY